eathanspark/azurebloblist/README.md

-# Powershell : How to get all blob name and full path from azure blob container
+# PowerShell : How to get all blob name and full path from azure blob container

 ## Prerequisite
 - Azure Storage Account Name